Contaminated Sites: Remediate contaminated sites to improve the environmental and economic health of the city and its residents.

 - Support and utilize public funds and proactive planning for site remediation.

-- Proactively advise developers and property owners on options for seeking and obtaining brownfield grant funding as a means to investigate and remediate contaminated development sites.
+- Continue to proactively advise developers and property owners on options for seeking and obtaining brownfield grant funding as a means to investigate and remediate contaminated development sites.

 - Continue to identify and support program modifications that enable local brownfield grantors to deliver funding and related services in a more consistent, efficient or productive manner.